Testing your dentist performs to determine if your tooth needs root canal treatment.

 - For hot stimulus testing, a heated object (such as a ball of the rubbery compound gutta percha What’s this?), a metal hand instrument heated in a flame, an electrically-heated instrument/device, or application of hot water (after the tooth has been isolated with a rubber dam What’s this?) might be used, depending on the dentist’s preference.

-Since it’s possible that a temperature extreme placed against the surface of a healthy tooth might create enough of a temperature gradient to damage its nerve, initially the dentist will be cautious in the level of exposure they create (5 to 15 seconds might be used, depending on the actual temperature of the medium).
+Since it’s possible that a temperature extreme placed against the surface of a healthy tooth might create enough of a temperature gradient to damage its nerve, initially the dentist will be cautious in the level of exposure they create (5 to 15 seconds might be used, depending on the actual temperature of the thermal medium).

 - With both types of testing, it’s expected that the sensation will be felt, and then immediately diminish once the stimulus has been removed.
 When variant symptoms are observed, nerve tissue pathology is suspected.